palatos/RISE_tf/README.md

 The image to be explained is expected to be in the input_shape used by the model, without any color normalization or futher preprocessing applied yet.
-This makes it easier to be consistent among different models that may have wildly different preprocesing routines.
+This makes it easier to be consistent among different models that may have wildly different preprocessing routines.

 Ideally the any color normalization/preprocessing is included within the model class/function.
 Tensorflow 2.0 allows this easily with preprocessing layers ( https://www.tensorflow.org/guide/keras/preprocessing_layers).